-Type of Fee Amount and Description

-Agents' Fees: \$0.30 per Preferred Share (3.0%)

-\$0.90 per Class A Share (6.0%)

-Expenses of the Offering: The Company will pay the expenses incurred in connection with the offering of

-Preferred Shares and Class A Shares by the Company, estimated to be \$725,000.
-Such expenses, together with the Agents' fee, will be paid out of the proceeds of the Offering, provided however that the expenses of the Offering to be borne by the Company shall not exceed 1.5% of the gross proceeds of the equal to 0.70% per annum of the NAV of the Company, calculated and payable monthly in arrears, plus any applicable taxes.
+Type of Fee Amount and Description Agents' Fees: \$0.30 per Preferred Share (3.0%) \$0.45 per Class A Share (4.5%) Expenses of the Offering: The expenses of the offering of Preferred Shares and Class A Shares by the Company are estimated to be \$530,000.
+The Manager or an affiliate of the Manager will pay an amount equal to 1.0% of the gross proceeds of the Offering towards the Agents' fee or expenses of the Offering to allow for a higher opening NAV of the Company.
+Remaining expenses of the Offering, together with the Agents' fee, will be paid out of the proceeds of the Offering, provided however that the expenses of the Offering to be borne by the Company shall not exceed 1.5% of the gross proceeds of the Offering after those paid by the Manager or an affiliate of the Manager, will effectively be borne by holders of the Class A Shares and the net asset value per Class A Share will reflect such net expenses of the Offering of both the Preferred Shares and Class A Shares.
+Fee Payable to the Manager: The Manager will receive an annual management fee (the "Management Fee") equal to 0.75% per annum of the NAV of the Company, calculated and payable monthly in arrears, plus any applicable taxes.
 The Management Fee payable to the Manager in respect of the month in which Closing occurs shall be pro-rated based on the fraction that the number of days from and including the Closing Date to and including the last day of the month is of the number of days of such month.

-Offering.
-Any such excess expenses shall be paid for by the Manager.
+There will be no duplication of fees payable by the Company in connection with any investment by the Company in exchange-traded funds managed by the Manager.
+Operating Expenses: The Company will be responsible for various operating expenses incurred by the Company and by the Manager on behalf of the Company.
+In addition to the Management Fee, and any debt servicing costs, the Company will pay all of its own expenses incurred in connection with its operation and administration, estimated to be approximately \$225,000 per annum (assuming an offering size of approximately \$75 million).